 On September 19, 2012, Kaleida refinanced the existing mortgage of \$62.2 million maturing in August 2023 related to improvements made to the Buffalo General Medical Center.
 Although the principal amount refinanced and mortgage term remained the same, the interest rate and monthly payment were modified.
+This refinancing was not determined to be a significant modification for financial reporting purposes.

-On December 9, 2014, Kaleida secured a loan commitment of approximately \$120 million by entering into a new mortgage note and building loan agreement.
-The proceeds from the loan commitment will be used to finance the cost of the construction of a children's hospital (John R. Oishei Children's Hospital) adjacent to the Buffalo General Medical Center.
+On December 9, 2014, Kaleida secured a loan commitment of approximately \$120.0 million by entering into a new mortgage note and building loan agreement.
+The proceeds from the loan commitment are being used to finance the cost of the construction of a children's hospital (John R. Oishei Children's Hospital) adjacent to the Buffalo General Medical Center.
 The facility will replace the Women and Children's Hospital of Buffalo currently located on Bryant Street.
 The mortgage note, when fully drawn, will have a 25 year term, fixed monthly payments and an annual interest rate of 4.18%.
 The mortgage note is insured by HUD.
-At December 31, 2015, Kaleida has drawn \$48.4 million for costs related to the John R. Oishei Children's Hospital project.
+At December 31, 2016, Kaleida has drawn \$101.5 million for costs related to the John R. Oishei Children's Hospital project.

 On July 22, 2015, Kaleida refinanced the existing mortgage of \$48.2 million maturing in October 2033 related to improvements made to the Millard Fillmore Suburban Hospital and the existing mortgage of \$14.5 million maturing in February 2032 related to cardiac catheterization laboratory equipment.
 Although the principal amount refinanced and mortgage term remained the same, the interest rate and monthly payment were modified.
+This refinancing was not determined to be a significant modification for financial reporting purposes.